 - 1. From the Device Identities category, select Cancel Device Identity. - You can also launch this workflow from the Device Identities section of the More category in the MyID Operator Client.
 See the Using Device Identities workflows section in the MyID Operator Client guide for details. - 2.
-Optionally, type the name of the device you want to search for. - You can use wildcards in the device name. - 3.
-Click Search.
+Optionally, type the name of the device you want to search for. - You can use \ wildcards in the device name. - 3.
+Click Search. - 4.
+From the search results list, select a device, and click Continue.

-cancels the device identity.

-- 4. From the search results list, select a device, and click Continue.

 If the device does not have a currently-issued identity, MyID informs you. - Select the reason for the cancellation, then click Continue.
-See the Certificate reasons section in the Operator's Guide for details. - Type the reason you are canceling the identity, then click Continue.
-If the credential profile does not have the Validate Cancellation option set, MyID - If the credential profile does have the Validate Cancellation option set, you must use the Confirm Cancel Device Request workflow to approve the cancellation.
+See the Certificate reasons section in the Operator's Guide for details. - 6.
+Type the reason you are canceling the identity, then click Continue.

+If the credential profile does not have the Validate Cancellation option se - If the credential profile does not have the Validate Cancellation option set, MyID cancels the device identity. - If the credential profile does have the Validate Cancellation option set, you must use the Confirm Cancel Device Request workflow to approve the cancellation.